 NUST Health Services

-This section provides primary health care and ensures a good quality of life for students.
-It focuses on the prevention of illness, promotion of a healthy life style and general hygiene.
-The NUST Health Services provides the following health development workshops: (1) First Aid Training; (2) Family Planning; and (3) Sexually Transmitted Infections (STIs).
-It also provides the following health programmes: (1) Condom Day; (2) Pap Smear and Breast Examination Clinic; (3) Tuberculoses Direct Observed Treatment.
+This section provides primary health care to students, which include quality integrated services with the focus on health promotion, prevention of illnesses, communicable disease screening and management, minor injury care, personal hygiene and counselling.
+NUST Health Services provides the following health development workshops: (1) First Aid Training (2) Family Planning and (3) Sexually Transmitted Infections.
+We also provide the following health programmes: (1) Pap Smear and Breast Examination Clinics; (2) Distribution of Condoms (Condom Day); (3) Vaccination Clinics

 Nust Health Development Workshops

 First Aid is the medical skilled application of accepted principles of treatment in case of sudden illnesses or injuries before taking the casualty to a medical facility or medical doctor.
 Reasons for first aid are to preserve life, preventing the condition from becoming worse or to promote recovery.

 Click here to view ->> 2018 First Aid Workshop Gallery

 Family Planning also known as contraception or birth control are an important intervention for reducing or prevention of unwanted pregnancies, maternal illnesses and maternal deaths.
 This is also a conscious effort of couples to regulate the number and spacing of births.
 It improves the wellbeing of women and their families.
 The family planning workshop includes the different types of methods such as oral contraception, injections, implants, female and male sterilization, intrauterine devices, the correct use of male and female condoms, abstinence and the importance of regular Pap smear and breast examinations.

 Infections which are transmitted during unprotected sexual intercourse via the vagina, anus and orally.